 When it comes to methods of repayment, you have three options:

-With a split withholding merchant cash advance, payments are automatically deducted from your merchant account and transferred to the MCA provider by your credit card processor.
+With a split withholding MCA, payments are automatically deducted from your merchant account and transferred to the MCA provider by your credit card processor.

 In this scenario, all credit card sales are deposited into a bank account controlled by the finance company who then transfers the funds back to the business account, less the payment owed.